bigfish-framework/bigfish/README.md

-# bigfish
-BigFish framework for PHP
+# The BigFish framework for PHP

+This package is incomplete and non-functional.

+**Version 0.0.0-dev**